What do we have to do to comply?

 After 2 July 2012, MAHs must then keep the information they have submitted up-to-date.
 New, varied, suspended, revoked or withdrawn authorisations must be submitted within 15 days of the authorisation, variation, suspension, revocation or withdrawal.

-There's a further deadline beyond this; by 31 December 2015 all MAHs must update their information by applying the ISO IDMP standards and use the HL7 messaging format rather than XEVPRM.
+There's a further deadline beyond this; by mid 2016 all MAHs must update their information by applying the ISO IDMP standards and use the HL7 messaging format rather than XEVPRM.
 However these standards are not expected to be finalised until Q3 2012 and we all have quite enough to do in the meantime.

 To find out how Samarind can help you meet your XEVMPD obligations contact us today.